 Stop by any participating FYidoctors location to learn more about our Refer It Forward program or to book a complete eye exam.

-Dr. Debra Currie has been an optometrist since 1992 when she graduated from the University of Waterloo School of Optometry.
+A native of Fredericton, Dr. Debra Currie has been an optometrist since 1992 when she graduated from the University of Waterloo School of Optometry.
 She began practicing in Lower Sackville in 1998 after spending time in private practice in Nova Scotia and New Brunswick and working for a year as a clinical tutor at the University of Auckland in New Zealand.
 Dr. Currie loves getting to know her patients and their families while providing eye exams in a friendly and open environment.
 She is particularly interested in the fast-growing field of myopia control in children and the ever-changing research in the field of glaucoma diagnosis and treatment.

-Over the years, Dr. Currie has served on many committees for the Nova Scotia Association of Optometrists including as a Council member, Chair of the AGM Committee and a member of the Continuing Education Committee.
-She is currently a member of the Community Outreach Committee which provides free eye exams and prescription glasses for the homeless in HRM.
-You can also find her and her dog, Tilly, visiting Parkland residents in Dartmouth as a Saint John Ambulance Therapy Dog team.
-She and her husband Paul live in Dartmouth with their teenaged sons, Malcolm and Charlie.
+Over the years, Dr. Currie has served on several committees for the Nova Scotia Association of Optometrists including as a Council member, Chair of the AGM Committee and a member of the Continuing Education Committee.
+She is currently a member of the Community Outreach Committee as well as the Practice Enhancement Committee.
+She and her husband Paul live in Dartmouth with their teenaged sons, Malcolm and Charlie, and their dog Tilly.
 She spends her spare time reading, gardening and baking for her friends and family and loves to travel whenever she can.

 Dr. Paula Gaudet has a comprehensive science background with a Bachelor of Science majoring in biology and a Doctor of Optometry degree.
 She's been enjoying her work in family practice eye care since 1993.
 Dr. Gaudet's strength is in customizing both prescription and lens design for each patient's unique lifestyle.
 Understanding the person attached to each set of eyes adds tremendous value for each patient to fully enjoy all aspects of his or her life.